lets-plot-kotlin

 Datalore, Jupyter with Kotlin Kernel \

-or any other notebook that supports Kotlin Kernel
+or any other notebook that supports Kotlin Kernel.

 "Line Magics"